If you got a new sign-up just now, when should they expect to receive your welcome email?

 Cons: limited marketing automation, issues with mobile responsiveness, limited integrations

-MailMunch is a lead generation and email marketing platform.
-With a vast collection of opt-in forms and email templates, it enables businesses to implement their email marketing from start to finish.
+Mailmunch is a lead generation and email marketing platform.
+With a vast collection of opt-in forms and FREE HTML email templates, it enables businesses to implement their email marketing from start to finish.
 And the free autoresponder is extremely customizable.

 Free plan specifics: pop-up form builder, email builder, templates, one autoresponder and one site, unlimited forms, integrations with other email marketing platforms, analytics